Popov-Lab-UNC/DELi/README.md

 We hope to someday write a Rust version of DELi (at least for decoding and enumeration) but those plans are not yet in motion.

 **Note for developers:** DELi is built using poetry.
 You can use `poetry build` to build from source after cloning the repo.
-Be on the lookup for contribution docs in the near future!
+Be on the lookout for contribution docs in the near future!